nimbo3/Keenbo/README.md

 * Spark - Used to run mapreduces
 * Kafka - Used to handling links queue
 * ElasticSearch - Used to run search queries
-* Redis - Used to
+* Redis - Used to check duplicated pages
 * HBase - Used to store data
-* DropWizard - Used for monitoring
+* DropWizard - Used to monitoring
 * JSoup - Used to parse the pages
 * Caffeine - Used to store requested urls to send request politely
-* Jackson - Used for serializing objects
+* Jackson - Used to serializing objects
-* Maven - Dependency Management
+* Maven - Used to Dependency Management

 ## Authors